 As you know, the food you eat makes a big difference to your performance.
-Here we show five delicious and nutritious breakfasts you should be eating that will enhance your running:
+These five are delicious and nutritious breakfasts that you should be eating and will enhance your running:

 Iron should be an essential part of every runner’s diet because it helps in the production of red blood cells, which carry oxygen around your body.
 If the optimum amount of oxygen does not get around your body you will end up feeling sluggish and flat.
 Iron is also important for runners because when sweat causes us to lose this vital mineral.
 Therefore to prevent energy dips start your day with a nutty muffin, as nuts are an excellent source of iron.